The 5 step process to get certified

 • Offered at HVAC wholesaler locations (Johnstone Supply, Ferguson, Wesco), technical schools, and testing centers

-• Paper-based exams are graded and results mailed within 2–4 weeks
+• Paper exams are graded and results mailed within 2 to 4 weeks

-For Universal certification, Core, Type I, Type II, and Type III must each reach 70% independently.
-You can take all four in one session or pass them across multiple sessions — passed sections are retained until all four are complete.
+For Universal certification, Core, Type I, Type II, and Type III each have 25 questions and must each reach 18 of 25 (72%) independently, 100 questions in total.
+You can take all four in one session or pass them across multiple sessions, and passed sections are retained until all four are complete.

-• Online exams: printable temporary pass sheet available immediately after passing
+• Online exams: a printable temporary pass sheet is available immediately after passing

-• Physical wallet card: mailed by the certifying organization, typically within 2–6 weeks
+• Physical wallet card: mailed by the certifying organization, typically within 2 to 6 weeks

 • The card shows your name, certification type, and issuing organization

-• The certification is permanent — no expiration, no renewal, no continuing education requirement
+• The certification is permanent, with no expiration, no renewal, and no continuing education requirement

 Do I need work experience to take the EPA 608 exam?

 No. There is no work experience or training prerequisite.
-Any person can register and take the exam — the certification is based solely on passing the proctored exam.
+Any person can register and take the exam, and certification is based solely on passing the proctored exam.

 How much does it cost to get EPA 608 certified?

-Cost ranges from approximately $25 (individual section, Mainstream Engineering) to $85–$150 for Universal (provider and format dependent).
-Most technicians pay $50–$85 for a proctored Universal exam.
+Cost ranges from about $25 (individual section, Mainstream Engineering) to $85 to $150 for Universal, depending on provider and format.
+Most technicians pay $50 to $85 for a proctored Universal exam.

 Can I take the EPA 608 exam online?